bgoodman90/Tesla_Stock_Prediction_Project/README.md

 ## Reproducibility

+### Running the Analysis

 All code is documented with inline comments explaining methodology and rationale.
-Data collection scripts include timestamps and source attribution.

-**To replicate:**
-1. Run data collection scripts (note: news data is time-dependent)
-2. Execute sentiment analysis notebooks
-3. Run feature engineering pipeline
-4. Train and evaluate models
+**To replicate analysis with current data:**
+1. Open and run `obtain_tesla_news.ipynb` (collects current news data)
+2. Open and run `tesla_sentiment_analysis.ipynb` (analyzes sentiment, engineers features)
+3. Open and run `tesla_stock_prediction.ipynb` (trains and evaluates model)

+**Note:** News data is currently fixed in time, alter end dates to fetch current articles, then results may differ from original analysis.

+**To view original analysis without re-running:**
+- All notebooks contain output cells with original results
+- Processed data available in `data_storage/`
+- Visualizations available in `output_plots/`